Back to Insights

 Decision Velocity Framework: Accelerating Strategic Choices

-Decision speed represents the primary bottleneck for enterprise agility in Southeast Asia.
-Regional enterprises take an average of 73 days to approve new AI initiatives compared to 34 days for North American counterparts, according to IMDA research.
+Decision speed is the primary bottleneck for enterprise agility in Southeast Asia.
+According to research by IMDA (Singapore's Infocomm Media Development Authority), regional enterprises take an average of 73 days to approve new AI initiatives, compared to 34 days for North American counterparts.

 The Authority Matrix